United-Sapiens/.github/profile/README.md

 - Incorporation of the Universal Declaration of Human Rights into the constitutions of all member countries of the United Nations;
 - Maintenance of non-violent protests against existing dictatorial governments.

 <p align="justify">As you can see, there is a lot to be done to make the world a better place.
 Anyone can contribute the way they can.
 You can also contribute if you are interested.
 Join the conversation on Twitter and Instagram.
-Criticism and suggestions are very welcome.</p>
+Your comments and suggestions are always welcome.</p>

 <p>
     <a href="https://twitter.com/United_Sapiens" target="_blank"><img src="https://img.shields.io/badge/twitter-%23009DF7.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25></a> &nbsp;